Ultra Sports LLC!

 If you enjoy training with friends, you will love ultramarathon distance relay races.
 Each team member runs just a portion of the total mileage.
 For hundreds of thousands of people who have participated in half or full marathons and are looking for something different, the team relay is a competitive format that average and elite runners, alike, can do and thoroughly enjoy.
 Team members take turns as the active runner while the others ride and recover in the team support vehicle to await their turns.
 Our relay races cover 100 miles.
 This is roughly half the course length—and at six runners, half the team size—of most ultra-relay races across the country.
 Team members tell us that six-person teams are much easier to organize and team members stay more engaged throughout the event.
 Faster teams will complete the race in 10-12 hours; others may take up to 20 or more.
 Another major feature of the UltraSports format is that running segments are variable in length: the team decides how long each “leg” will be and how many segments each member will run.
 Teams create their own race strategies rather than being given fixed leg assignments, and may even modify their plan during the race if weather or other conditions dictate.
 Ask our race veterans and they will tell you that this element adds a lot to the excitement and fun on race day.

 For individuals seeking a break from the ordinary, our selection of races from 50 Km (31 miles) to 100 miles includes one just for you!
-(In the Everglades, we’re offering a shorter trail race of 25 kilometers, or 15.6 miles.)
+(In the Everglades, we’re offering a shorter trail race of 25 kilometers, or 15.6 miles, too.)
 Each is run in a unique and beautiful water-oriented setting, or in the mysterious ‘Glades.
 Runners are fully supported by volunteers at aid stations placed strategically along the route.
 Water, ice, sports drink, a complement of food and more are offered at each site.
 Race marshals patrol active areas of the course for safety and to enforce race rules.
-At the finish line you receive your well-earned finisher medal and a coveted belt buckle for those completing the long events (100 miles and 100 Km).
-After the race, hang out and relax with food and a beverage or two, and swap yarns with old and new ultra-friends.
+At the finish line you receive your well-earned finisher medal and, in the Keys, the coveted KEYS100 belt buckle for those completing the individual 100 mile race).
+After your finish, hang out and relax with food and a beverage or two, and swap yarns with old and new ultra-friends.
 Awards presentations to all the winners, too.

 The KEYS100 includes races of 100 miles from Key Largo to Key West, and 50 miles from Marathon to Key West.
 Whether it’s your first “ultra” or a perfectly timed warm-up for Badwater, racing in the Keys with your own support crew or on your own will give you all the challenge you can handle while running across the islands along the unforgettable turquoise waters of the Atlantic Ocean and Florida Bay!